-The MMU found serious market structure issues, measured by the three pivotal supplier test results in the PJM Capacity Market in 2017.
+The MMU found serious market structure issues, measured by the three pivotal supplier test results in the PJM Capacity Market in the first three months of 2018.
 Explicit market power mitigation rules in the RPM construct offset the underlying market structure issues in the PJM Capacity Market under RPM.
 The exception was that some seasonal resources were paid additional make whole based on a failure of the market power rules to apply offer capping.
-The PJM capacity market results were competitive in 2017.
+The PJM capacity market results were competitive in the first three months of 2018.

-The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.^{24 25 26 27 28 29} In 2016 and 2017, the MMU prepared a number of RPM-related reports and testimony, shown in Table 5-2.
+The MMU has identified serious market design issues with RPM and the MMU has made specific recommendations to address those issues.
+In 2017 and 2018, the MMU prepared a number of RPM-related reports and testimony, shown in Table 5-2.
 The capacity performance modifications to the RPM construct have significantly improved the capacity market and addressed many of the issues identified by the MMU.
-The MMU will publish more detailed reports on the CP Auctions which include more specific issues and suggestions for improvements.
+The MMU will publish more detailed reports on the CP auctions which include more specific issues and suggestions for improvements.